Acidy-Cassidy/GE_flip/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+PLEASE NOTE THIS WAS RAN AND TESTED ON VISUAL STUDIO 2019